muratk5n/thirdwave/en/mbl/2024/week18.md

 combined actions of simple consumers with purchasing power seemingly creates a direction that looks almost planned, the combined actions of larger econ individuals (plutocrats) will create a direction as well.
-No specific cocksucker is in charge, in a way all of them are.
+No specific fluffermucker is in charge, in a way all of them are.
 In their case their purchasing power is larger, they can purchase entire politicians, small-size countries, pay off high-ranking officials, brain-wash the public through their media.
 That will create